sebapereyro/master-catalog/README.md

 node index.js // this is the simple approach

-npm run dev // this is after install ing nodemon
+npm run dev // this is after installing nodemon